 Don't forget to update your contact information in the My AmeriCorps Portal.
 In addition, please sign up for AmeriCorps Alums.
-By becoming a Member of AmeriCorps Alums you will have access to the NCCC group pages.
-On these pages you will be able to access contact information for fellow AmeriCorps Members, have the ability to post messages, and chat with other alums about other great benefits of being a part of the AmeriCorps Alums community.
-Join at http://www.americorpsalums.org.
+By becoming a member of AmeriCorps Alums you will have access to the NCCC group pages.
+On these pages you will be able to access contact information for fellow AmeriCorps members, have the ability to post messages, and chat with other alums about other great benefits of being a part of the AmeriCorps Alums community.
+Join at AmeriCorpsalums.org.